alteryx/featuretools/docs/source/automated_feature_engineering/handling_time.rst

     It's often a good idea to use a secondary time index if your entityset has inline labels.
 If you know when the label would be valid for use, it's possible to automatically create very predictive features using historical labels.

 As an exercise, take a minute to think about which of the twenty two columns here can be known at each time index.
+Which can be known 6 months in advance and which would be better to only learn after the flight lands?

 .. ipython:: python